ImDefiant/Client-Mods/README.md

 # ModdedTest
-Test for packwiz on a completely modded server
+Client mods for a completely modded server with Packwiz